jototland/stackedit_workspace/statistikknotater/bayesian.md

 If we want to find a 95% credible interval for the parameter $p$, that is any interval $[L,U]$ where $P(L ≤ p ≤ U)=0.95$.

 But we can do better.
-The
+The *highest posterior density* interval is the shortest credible interval

 ## Loss functions